Review these standards before submitting your application materials to the Doctor of Physical Therapy program.

 International students who have not completed a baccalaureate degree from an English-speaking university (US, UK, Canada, Australia, New Zealand) must submit internet-based Test of English as a Foreign Language (TOEFL) scores.
 Minimum requirements are as follows: writing 24, speaking 26, reading 21, listening 18.

 Letters of Recommendation

 Two reference forms and accompanying letters of recommendation/narrative comments are required.
 At least one of the references must be from a physical therapist with whom the applicant has completed a portion of their work/volunteer hours.
 References from friends, family, and clergy are discouraged.
 It is recommended that the reference forms be submitted electronically.

 Instructions for completing and submitting reference forms electronically are found at the end of the application.
 If a reference prefers to submit a hard copy of the reference form, you may print out the form here and mail it according to the directions at the end of the application.
-These reference forms are part of the Physical Therapy Program application.
+These reference forms are part of the Physical Therapy program application.
 University of Minnesota Graduate School reference forms cannot be substituted.

 In addition to Primary and Secondary Standards, applicants must possess technical skills and abilities that will allow them to successfully complete the course of study and receive the full benefit of the education.
-In the process, the student is required to direct or perform treatment on the patients throughout the University of Minnesota Program in Physical Therapy curriculum and its clinical affiliates.
+In the process, the student is required to direct or perform treatment on the patients throughout the University of Minnesota Division of Physical Therapy curriculum and its clinical affiliates.
 This includes the completion of all necessary evaluations and treatment safely and within an acceptable amount of time.
 With this in mind, the student must be able to meet the Program's technical standards with or without reasonable accommodation.

 Commitment to Diversity